protonemedia/laravel-ffmpeg/README.md

 This implementation consists of two routes.
 One that responses with an encryption key and one that responses with a modified playlist.
 The first route (`video.key`) is relatively simple, and this is where you should add your additional logic.

 The second route (`video.playlist`) uses the `DynamicHLSPlaylist` class.
-Calling the `dynamicHLSPlaylist` method on the `FFMpeg` facade, and similar to opening media files, you can open a playlist utilizing the `fromDisk` and `open` methods.
+Call the `dynamicHLSPlaylist` method on the `FFMpeg` facade, and similar to opening media files, you can open a playlist utilizing the `fromDisk` and `open` methods.
 Then you must provide three callbacks.
 Each of them gives you a relative path and expects a full path in return.
 As the `DynamicHLSPlaylist` class implements the `Illuminate\Contracts\Support\Responsable` interface, you can return the instance.

 The first callback (KeyUrlResolver) gives you the relative path to an encryption key.
 The second callback (MediaUrlResolver) gives you the relative path to a media segment (.ts files).
 The third callback (PlaylistUrlResolver) gives you the relative path to a playlist.

 Now instead of using `Storage::disk('public')->url('adaptive_steve.m3u8')` to get the full url to your primary playlist, you can use `route('video.playlist', ['playlist' => 'adaptive_steve.m3u8'])`.
-The `DynamicHLSPlaylist` takes care of all the paths and urls.
+The `DynamicHLSPlaylist` class takes care of all the paths and urls.

 ```php
 Route::get('/video/secret/{key}', function ($key) {